 Moreover, the opening of the exhibition was accompanied by the publication of a new book on Russian folk tales in English “Why The Bear Has No Tail”.
 This book had been illustrated by Elena Polenova back at the end of the 19th century and had been translated by Netta Peacock shortly after the untimely death of the artist.
 It appeared only now, almost a century later than planned, edited by the researcher Louise Hardiman.

 Several major events of the Anglo-Russian Year of Culture 2014 are connected with this exhibition: scientific conferences at the Cambridge Courtauld Russian Art Centre, etc.

 The exhibition “A Russian Fairytale: The Art and Craft of Elena Polenova” will be open to the public through February 8th, 2015.
-Here you can download the press release of the exhibition.
+Here is the teaser of the exhibition.
+And here you can download the press release of the exhibition.

 And here you will find the list of publications.